 In November 1775, Washington wrote to Joseph Reed, “I have caused two three gun half moon batteries to be thrown up for occasional use.”
 About 50 or 60 men could find protection behind the earthworks.

-Washington had quickly realized his soldiers needed training if they were to fend off the professional British forces.
-He ordered his men to build the small batteries as a way of training them to build larger fortifications like the one at Dorchester Heights in Boston.
+Washington had quickly realized his soldiers needed training to fend off the professional British forces.
+He ordered his men to build the small batteries as a way of training them to build larger fortifications.
+They later built a battery at Dorchester Heights in Boston, fortified them with captured cannons and forced the British to evacuate.

-After the war, the property was held in common by seven people, who deeded it to the City of Cambridge in 1857 on the condition that it ‘shall forever remain open for light, air, and adornment.’
-Today the fort is a park that includes three cannon, grassy embankments and a fence.
+After the war, seven people held the property in common.
+They deeded it to the City of Cambridge in 1857 on the condition that it ‘shall forever remain open for light, air, and adornment.’
+Today the fort belongs to a park, and it includes three cannon and grassy embankments.

 95 Waverly St., Cambridge, Mass.

-Before 1632, the British built a stone fort, then called the Castle, in New Castle, N.H., at the mouth of the Piscataqua River.
-The Castle protected Portsmouth Harbor and stored the colony's munitions.
-It was renamed Fort William and Mary around 1692.
+Before 1632, the British built a stone fort, then called the Castle, in New Castle, N.H.
+It stood at the mouth of the Piscataqua River.
+The Castle protected Portsmouth Harbor and stored the colony’s munitions.
+Then the colonists renamed it Fort William and Mary around 1692.

-A rumor had spread in Boston that the redcoats were on their way to seize powder from Fort William and Mary.
-The fort was manned by a handful of troops who reported to the royal governor, John Wentworth.
+In 1774, a rumor spread in Boston that the redcoats were on their way to seize powder from Fort William and Mary.
+Only a handful of troops manned the fort, and they reported to the royal governor, John Wentworth.

-Revere rode 60 miles to Portsmouth to warn the patriots of New Hampshire.
+Paul Revere then rode 60 miles to Portsmouth in a less-famous ride to warn the patriots of New Hampshire.

-Four hundred men were mustered to attack the fort, guarded by six troops.
-They broke open the powder house, captured the British soldiers and took 100 barrels of gunpowder later used in the Siege of Boston.
+Four hundred men mustered to attack the fort, guarded by six troops.
+They broke open the powder house and captured the British soldiers.
+They also took 100 barrels of gunpowder later used in the Siege of Boston.

 Fort William and Mary was the only manned fort in New Hampshire during the American Revolution, but saw no action.